iioinc/iioScript/README.md

 iioScript is always assumed to be running in an environment with a Graphical User Interface (GUI).

 One of the first things to do in a GUI application is set the background color.
-In iioScript the GUI is the default context, so just use the `set` command:
+In iioScript the GUI is the default context, so just use the `set` command.

 ```
 set color red end
 ```

-Note that while the use of the `color` parameter name clarifies the usage of the `red` color keyword, it is not necessary. iioScript allows named and unnamed parameters:
+Note that while the use of the `color` parameter name clarifies the usage of the `red` color keyword, it is not necessary. iioScript allows named and unnamed parameters.

 ```
 set red end